openface/onset-alien-invasion/FRAMEWORK.md

     modelid = 1262,                     -- [required] object modelid
     image = "survival/SM_Axe-Neo.png",  -- 2D image for objects using a custom asset
     max_carry = 1,                      -- [required] maximum number that can be carried in inventory
-    recipe = {                          -- resources required to build this item at workbench (nil = non-buildable) metal = 20,
+    max_use = 1,                        -- for usable types, number of times it can be used use_label = "Activate",             -- for usable types, the alternate name for "Use" recipe = {                          -- resources required to build this item at workbench (nil = non-buildable) metal = 20,
         plastic = 5,